broadinstitute/ml4h/README.md

 ----------------------------------------------------------------------
 ```
 are expected since models are not trained much in the interest of time and they may not have learnt enough.
 They can
-still be valuable as smoke tests since they exercise a lot of the code.
+still be valuable as smoke tests since they exercise a lot of the codebase.

 ### Set up a local development environment
 Setting up a Python environment with the right dependencies can be challenging.
 The first step below enables running